halfzebra/create-elm-app/template/README.md

 ```
 Please note the `windowTitle` port in the above example, more about it later.

-First let's allow the Main nodule to use ports and in `Main.elm` file please append `port` to the module declaration:
+First let's allow the Main module to use ports and in `Main.elm` file please append `port` to the module declaration:

 ```elm
 port module Main exposing (..)